NayAGL/NayAGL/README.md

 🎓 Computer Information Systems student
 🎮 Learning game development with Unity & Godot
-💻 Exploring game development and expanding my C# and GDscript knowledge
+💻 Exploring game development and expanding my C# and GDScript knowledge
 🚀 Always open to learning new things and sharing my progress